MrMaksimize/RepData_PeerAssessment1/PA1_template.md

 I thought having the median = mean was a mistake at first, but it actually makes sense.
 Since we're using the mean value, it causes a lot of frequency of the mean number, and when the median is calculated that number is likely to end up in the middle.

 ##### 4C.
 Do these values differ from the estimates from the first part of the assignment?

+The charts below have been adjusted to display at the same scale y-scale.
+We can see that there is a difference in the frequency, but not a large difference in the pattern itself.

 <img src="PA1_template_files/figure-html/total_da_hist_comp-1.png" title="" alt="" style="float:left" />